 Obama said this week that he wants to see the legislation passed by mid-year.
 That sets an ambitious schedule for Congress on an issue that has drawn bipartisan support in the past, only to be blocked by opposition to giving some of the estimated 11 million undocumented immigrants in the U.S. a chance at citizenship.
 Proponents of changing immigration laws are counting on a political shift driven by a demonstration of Hispanic voting power in the November election.

 Obama’s senior advisers outlined their plans in a Jan.
 29 conference call with “over a dozen” business executives, including Joe Echevarria, chief executive officer of Deloitte LLP; Dan Akerson, chief executive officer of General Motors Co.
-(GM); Greg Brown, CEO of Motorola Solutions Inc. (MSI); and Steve Case, Revolution LLC CEO, White House press secretary Jay Carney said.
+(GM:US); Greg Brown, CEO of Motorola Solutions Inc. (MSI:US); and Steve Case, Revolution LLC CEO, White House press secretary Jay Carney said.

 “The president will continue this engagement with outside groups next week,” Carney said, declining to elaborate or provide a full list of those on the call.

 Representatives from Microsoft Corp.
-(MSFT), Wal-Mart Stores Inc. (WMT) and the banking and financial services industry also took part in the half-hour discussion with Obama adviser Valerie Jarrett and National Economic Council Director Gene Sperling, according to a participant who requested anonymity to discuss a private conversation.
+(MSFT:US), Wal-Mart Stores Inc. (WMT:US) and the banking and financial services industry also took part in the half-hour discussion with Obama adviser Valerie Jarrett and National Economic Council Director Gene Sperling, according to a participant who requested anonymity to discuss a private conversation.